dmerejkowsky/blog/content/en/post/0110-python-tests-tips.md

 ```
 # Use docstrings to describe tests scenarios

-This is my favorite tip ever: if you are testing something complex, *add a human-readable description* of the test inside the doc string.
+This is my favorite tip ever: if you are testing something complex, *add a human-readable description* of the test inside the docstring.

 Still using our `test_can_update_local_file` example: